davorg/dmp/chapters/chapter02.md

       print "Error saving new customer.\n";
     }

 In this case we create an empty customer object by calling the `Customer->new` method without any parameters.
 We then fill in the various data items in our customer object with data input by the user.
-Notice that we assume that each customer attribute has an access method which can be used to set or get the attribute value.
+Notice that we assume that each customer attribute has an access method which can be used to set or get the attribute value (or maybe one to set and one to get).

 Having filled in all of the required data, we called $cust->save to save our new record.
 If the save is successful, the code attribute will have been filled in and we can display the new customer's code to the user by way of the `$cust->code` attribute access method.